note

 Liverwort

-The Liverwort is a semi-aquatic plant that can be grown fully submerged or on land.
-It’s an easy-to-care-for plant, but it needs a lot of water unless its not submerged.
+The Liverwort is a semi aquatic plant that can be grown fully submerged or on land.
+It’s an easy to care for plant, but it needs a lot of water unless its not submerged.

 Conclusion